Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 The point of comparison is not to erase them.
 It is to ask whether any of them currently provide the same full path to durable public text infrastructure.

-### 5. The field's open questions are now empirical and infrastructural
+### 5. The field's open questions are empirical and infrastructural

 The weakest remaining discussions are often still conceptual.